DataTables/DataTablesSrc/Readme.md

-> # On going outage
->
-> At approximatly 05:00 GMT today, the DataTables.net became unaccessable.
-I'm working to address this as quickly as possible, but it requires input from the domain registrar which is slowing things down.
-I'm very sorry for any problems this causes.
->
-> As many websites use files from `cdn.datatables.net`, I've set up an alternative at `datatables-cdn.com` which is a direct replacement.
-For any script and style files you were loading from the main CDN, just replace the domain name with the new one.
-The paths all stay the same.

 # DataTables - enhance HTML tables

 This git repository contains the un-built source files for DataTables - an HTML table enhancing library.
 If you are looking to use DataTables, please use our [download builder](https://datatables.net/download), which include [CDN](https://cdn.datatables.net) and package options, including NPM.